April 1, 2006 - Cretaceous Fossils, Lee Co, AL

 fossil leaf

-This nice fossil was quite long, more was exposed as the overburden was removed.
+This fossil leaf was quite long, more was exposed as the overburden was removed.

 preping the fossil leaf

-Dr. John Interlandi is applying a fixative to the fossil to help preserve it.
+Dr. John Interlandi is applying a fixative to a fossil leaf to help preserve it.
 This clay material is damp when excavated, but the hot sun dries it out quickly.
 When it dries, the exposed surfaces crack and curl up like dried mud, destroying any fossil that might be there.

 fossil leaf material